Nikolás Sánchez Izquierdo

 Nikolás Sánchez Izquierdo (born 17 March 1999) is a Spanish tennis player.

-He has a career high ATP singles ranking of world No. 238 achieved on 19 September 2022 and a doubles ranking of No. 423 achieved on 30 June 2025.
+He has a career high ATP singles ranking of world No. 154 achieved on 21 September 2026 and a doubles ranking of No. 423 achieved on 30 June 2025.

 Career

 2024: ATP debut

 Sánchez Izquierdo made his debut on the ATP Tour as a qualifier at the 2024 ATP Lyon Open, losing to sixth seed Tomás Martín Etcheverry in the first round.

+2025: First Challenger final

+Sánchez Izquierdo reached his first Challenger final at the Brasil Tennis Open, losing to Santiago Rodríguez Taverna in the final.

+2026: Maiden Challenger Titles

+In April, Sánchez Izquierdo won his maiden Challenger title at the Ostra Open, defeating Zdeněk Kolář in the final.
+In September, he won his second Challenger title at the Szczecin Open, defeating Thiago Monteiro in the final.